 Take a moment to look around at your beautiful tidy home!

-A room sweep should only take about 5 minutes.
+A room reset should only take about 5 minutes.

 Check your calendar for tomorrow.
 Do you need to get anything ready for tomorrow?
 What time do you need to get up?
 What is for dinner tomorrow, do you need to get anything out to thaw now?
 What is the weather going to be like?
 Do everything you can to be kind to your future self.
 She will be grateful!